ShanKothari/ShanKothari.github.io/publications.md

 R. L. Bryant, C. R. See, __S.
 A. Kothari__, S. J. Curran, J. J. Grossman, C. Nash and G. C. Neumiller.
 Drivers of above and belowground carbon sequestration after six years of afforestation in a tree biodiversity experiment. (in preparation for *Forest Ecology and Management*)

 __S.
-A. Kothari__, R. Beauchamp-Rioux, F. Blanchard, A. Crofts, A. Girard, X. Guilbeault-Mayers, P. Hacker, M. J. Pardo Losada, S. Demers-Thibeault, A. Bruneau, N. Coops, M. Kalacska, M. Vellend and E. Laliberté.
-Predicting leaf traits across functional groups using reflectance spectroscopy. (in preparation for *New Phytologist*; full manuscript available upon request)

-__S.
 A. Kothari__.
 When and how does photoinhibition matter for plant fitness? (invited submission to *American Journal of Botany*)

 ## Published

 __S.
+A. Kothari__, R. Beauchamp-Rioux, F. Blanchard, A. Crofts, A. Girard, X. Guilbeault-Mayers, P. Hacker, M. J. Pardo Losada, A. K. Schweiger, S. Demers-Thibeault, A. Bruneau, N. Coops, M. Kalacska, M. Vellend and E. Laliberté.
+[Predicting leaf traits across functional groups using reflectance spectroscopy.](https://www.biorxiv.org/content/10.1101/2022.07.01.498461) *bioRxiv* (submitted to *New Phytologist*)

+__S.
 A. Kothari__\* and A. K. Schweiger\*.
 [Plant spectra as integrative measures of phenotypes.](https://ecoevorxiv.org/bfc5t/) *EcoEvoRxiv* (in press at *Journal of Ecology*; \*equal contributors)

 __S.
 A. Kothari__, R. Beauchamp-Rioux, E. Laliberté and J. Cavender-Bares.
-[Reflectance spectroscopy allows rapid, accurate, and non-destructive estimates of functional traits from pressed leaves.](https://www.biorxiv.org/content/10.1101/2021.04.21.440856) *biorXiv* (in press at _Methods in Ecology and Evolution_)
+[Reflectance spectroscopy allows rapid, accurate, and non-destructive estimates of functional traits from pressed leaves.](https://www.biorxiv.org/content/10.1101/2021.04.21.440856) *bioRxiv* (in press at _Methods in Ecology and Evolution_)

 A. K. Schweiger, J. Cavender-Bares, __S.
 A. Kothari__, P. A. Townsend, M. D. Madritch, J. J. Grossman, H. Gholizadeh, R. Wang and J. A. Gamon.
 [Coupling spectral and resource-use complementarity in experimental grassland and forest communities.](https://royalsocietypublishing.org/doi/10.1098/rspb.2021.1290) _Proceedings of the Royal Society B_ 288 (2021): 20211290.
 [PDF](/Documents/SchweigeretalProcB2021.pdf) and [*biorXiv* version](https://www.biorxiv.org/content/10.1101/2020.04.24.060483v2)